Casework in the Media

 Considering these deaths occurred nearly 50 years ago, I was incredibly impressed with the detailed police and forensic investigation - in fact it was superior to some of the more recent cases I had reviewed.

-The death scene presented an incredibly confusing picture, and I can understand why investigators had difficulty establishing what had happened at this scene.
+The death scene presented an extremely confusing picture, and I can understand why investigators had difficulty establishing what had happened at this scene.
 At the time, this case was closed as a 'murder-suicide' or a 'murder-accident'.
 It was assumed that Mr. Thomas had murdered his sister and either took his own life, or accidentally died when he set fire to the property.

 In my review, I disagreed with this conclusion...